oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-cassandra/oracle-to-cassandra.md

-#  Replicate the data from Oracle Database to Apache Cassandra
+#  Replicate data from Oracle Database to Apache Cassandra

 ## Introduction